Your health

 Weight

 Being overweight or underweight can both cause problems in the perioperative period.
 We therefore assess your weight using the body mass index (BMI) when you come to your preassessment clinic appointment.
-An ideal BMI is between 18.5-24.9kg/m2.
+An ideal BMI is between 18.5 and 24.9kg/m2.

 You can also calculate your BMI using the NHS calculator.